Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ### TODO

+* When asking for file names, check in the controller if the action is allowed (`fm_lines_abs is not None`) before showing the prompt.
 * Move FM lines, click button to enter base/mean movement mode, then usual qwerasdf movement
 * Move glyph with mouse click
 * Move glyph by selecting a point, then another, and translate the first over the second